sagemathinc/cocalc-doc/source/teaching-create-course.rst

 .. note::

     CoCalc now supports site licenses in addition to the upgrade system described in this section.
 Licenses greatly simplify managing student upgrades, especially when dealing with multiple courses or sections.
-See our :ref:`News update on site licenses <site-license-news>` for more information.
+See :ref:`Setting up a Course with a Site License <site-license-course-setup>` for more information.
 Contact us at `help@cocalc.com <mailto:help@cocalc.com">`_ if you are interested in a site license.

 Assuming you are an instructor and want to setup everything for a course, here are the rough steps to **pay for upgrading your students' projects**.